jsk-ros-pkg/jsk_recognition/doc/jsk_pcl_ros/nodes/fuse_depth_images.md

 ![](images/fuse_depth_images.jpg)

-Do sensor fusions by multiple depth images.
+Do sensor fusions by multiple depth images ignoring nan region in each image.
 For transformation of depth from one to another, you can use `jsk_pcl/DepthImageCreator`.
 See `sample_fuse_depth_image.launch` for detail.